mercethem/DDS/image/README.md

 - **Can be placed anywhere** - Desktop, Downloads, any directory (no project directory needed)
 - On first run, it will automatically:
   1. Extract project files to `~/.dds-project-runtime`
+  2. **PHASE 1: JavaScript/Node.js Setup** (Priority)
+     - Check and install FUSE2 (required for AppImage execution)
+     - Check and install Node.js (Ubuntu repos or NodeSource)
+     - Install demo npm packages automatically
+  3. **PHASE 2: System Dependencies**
-  2. Check system dependencies (cmake, gcc, python3, java, Fast-DDS, etc.)
+     - Check system dependencies (cmake, gcc, python3, java, Fast-DDS, etc.)
-  3. Install missing dependencies if needed (via `init/sh/install_system_dependencies.sh`)
+     - Install missing dependencies if needed (via `init/sh/install_system_dependencies.sh`)
-  4. Check post-install build requirements (Fast-DDS manual installation, monitoring build)
-  5. Run post-install build if needed (via `init/sh/post_install_build.sh`)
-  6. Check if system is ready (built executables, certificates, etc.)
+  4. **PHASE 3: Fast-DDS and Monitoring Build**
+     - Run Fast-DDS manual installation (via `init/sh/fastdds_and_npm_auto_install.sh`)
+     - Build monitoring application (via `monitoring/build_monitoring/build_monitoring.sh`)
+  5. **PHASE 4: System Readiness Check**
+     - Comprehensive check of all components:
+       - Build tools (CMake, GCC/G++, Python3, Java)
+       - Node.js and npm packages
+       - Fast-DDS installation
+       - IDL generated modules and executables
+       - Monitoring executable
+       - Security certificates
-  7. Run setup automatically if needed (via `init/sh/project_setup.sh`)
+     - If any component is missing, run setup automatically (via `init/sh/project_setup.sh`)
+     - Re-check system readiness after setup
+  6. **PHASE 5: Start Tests and Demo** (Only if system is ready)
+     - **Tests and demo will NOT start if any component is missing**
-  8. Run tests and demo (via `init/sh/run_tests_and_demo.sh`)
+     - Run tests and demo automatically only when all components are ready (via `init/sh/run_tests_and_demo.sh`)
 - The AppImage is portable and doesn't require installation
 - No root/sudo permissions needed to **run** (but automatic dependency installation requires sudo for installing system packages)
 - Setup will only run once - subsequent runs skip setup and run directly